This module contains the

 Scene class, which serves as a “universe” or context for all actions

 performed by a script.
-The scene object is accessible through the module-level
+The global scene object is accessible as module-level variable

 The scene manages a list of